Practice

 Influenza immunisation programme

-You'll find IMAC's 2025 flu kit booklet and related resources on the IMAC influenza website.
+You'll find IMAC's 2026 Winter Preparedness Kit and related resources on the IMAC influenza website.

 Māori and Pacific peoples have a high incidence of pre-existing health conditions that place them at heightened risk of hospitalisation and death from influenza.
 Ensure your immunisation recall processes recognise Māori and Pasifika whānau as a priority population.